nghiant3223/handbook/base/linux/concept.md

 | /usr/share/doc | Most packages installed on the system will include some kind of documentation.
 In /usr/share/doc, we will find documentation files organized by package                                                                                                                                   |
 | /var           | With the exception of /tmp and /home, the directories we have looked at so far remain relatively static; that is, their contents don’t change.
 The /var directory tree is where data that is likely to change is stored.
 Various databases, spool files, user mail, etc. are located here |
 | /var/log       | /var/log contains log files, records of various system activity.
 These are very important and should be monitored from time to time.
 The most useful one is /var/ log/messages.
 Note that for security reasons on some systems, you must be the superuser to view log files               |

+## Standard Input, Output, and Error

+- Keeping with the Unix theme of “everything is a file,” programs such as ls actually send their results to a special file called standard output (often expressed as stdout) and their status messages to another file called standard error (stderr).
+By default, both standard output and standard error are linked to the screen and not saved into a disk file.
+- In addition, many programs take input from a facility called standard input (stdin), which is, by default, attached to the keyboard.
+- I/O redirection allows us to change where output goes and where input comes from.
+Normally, output goes to the screen and input comes from the keyboard, but with I/O redirection we can change that

+## Process

+- When a system starts up, the kernel initiates a few of its own activities as processes and launches a program called init. init, in turn, runs a series of shell scripts (located in /etc) called init scripts, which start all the system services.
+- Many of these services are implemented as daemon programs, programs that just sit in the background and do their thing without having any user interface.
+So even if we are not logged in, the system is at least a little busy performing routine stuff.